matjaztrontelj/gaNoCookie/Readme.md

 Legal notice
 ---------------
 This solution implements client-side Google Analytics without storing data on user's device (cookies, cache, local storage, Etags...).
 The solution still uses the data from client devices to facilitate user tracking.
-Please check cookie laws of your individual country to see if you can legaly use this approach without user opt-in.
+Please check cookie laws of your individual country to see if you can legally use this approach without user opt-in.

 License
 ---------------